, Published 10 May 2019

 An Overall Equipment Effectiveness (OEE) Report details the availability, performance, and quality of output of a given piece of equipment and its corresponding production process.
 Manufacturers use the OEE report as a diagnostic tool for locating the source of inefficiencies in their operations.
 Quality managers should report overall equipment effectiveness on a regular basis to gain insight on process improvement and boost manufacturing productivity.

-Mobile-ready OEE Report Templates
+OEE Report Template

 This OEE Report Template is used by machine operators and quality managers to identify any of the Six Big Losses in daily manufacturing operations.
 Use this mobile-ready OEE report template to report any unplanned downtime, planned downtime, small stops, slow cycles, production rejects and/or start-up rejects.
 This OEE report template empowers you to efficiently perform the following:

 - Describe the equipment and production process

 - Assign actions to address any availability, performance, or quality issues